add0794/add0794.github.io/projects.md

 ### Ordinary Least Squares vs. Gradient Descent (Prediction)

 This [project](https://github.com/add0794/ordinary-least-squares-gradient-descent) evaluates when traditional statistical methods are as effective as machine learning algorithms.
 By comparing ordinary least squares (OLS) with gradient descent (GD) to develop a regression model for predicting academic performance, the research guides analysts in selecting the most appropriate modeling approach.
 The analysis additionally explores alternative machine learning techniques like ridge regression (ℓ2 norm), lasso regression (ℓ1 norm), and cross-validation to illuminate the nuanced decision between traditional and machine learning algorithms.

+### Predicting Breast Cancer with K-Nearest Neighbors (KNN)

+This [project](https://github.com/add0794/knn-breast-cancer-prediction/tree/main) aims to make predicting breast cancer easier.
+Unlike a typical approach to choosing for the $k$ in K-nearest neighbors, the hyperparameter is derived by finding the $k$ with the smallest difference in accuracy (and F1 score!) between the training and test set.
+Not surprisingly, that value is equal to the one derived by cross validation.
+KNN is then used to predict future values, and an evaluation (e.g. precision, recall, confusion matrix) is done.

 <nav class="main-nav">
   <a href="/" class="nav-item">Go to Home Page</a>